Vascular surgery refers to medical procedures concerning the veins and the circulatory system.

 Vascular surgeons who are a part of Mount Nittany Health work closely with cardiologists, wound care physicians and other specialists to provide treatments for those conditions that affect the circulation of blood.

+The ongoing flow of blood from the heart to the body and back to the heart again is called circulation.
+Blood vessels carry blood throughout your body.
+Veins are the vessels that return blood to the heart.
 Anatomy of a Vein Veins have cuplike flaps called valves spaced along their inside walls.
 Valves open upward, so blood can move up the vein.
 Valves close to keep blood from falling back down the vein.
 A contracting muscle squeezes blood through the valve up the vein.
-A relaxing muscle closes the valve, holding the blood in place.
+A relaxing muscle closes the valve, holding the blood in place. © 2000-2013 Krames StayWell, 780 Township Line Road, Yardley, PA 19067.
+All rights reserved.
+This information is not intended as a substitute for professional medical care.
+Always follow your healthcare pro...